Dean Trust Wigan Special Educational Needs Information Report 2020/2021

 At Dean Trust Wigan we believe that all pupils are entitled to a broad, balanced and differentiated curriculum.
 Pupils are valued equally, regardless of ability and are encouraged to maximise their learning capability.
 The achievements, attitudes and well-being of all pupils are important and practical steps are taken to account for pupils’ varied life experiences and needs.
 Thus enabling pupils to achieve their potential and make a successful transition to adulthood, the world of further education, training or work.

 Many of the pupils on the schools Special Educational Need and Disability (SEND) Support list will have had their needs identified in primary school and the information will have been transferred upon their admission to Dean Trust Wigan.
 However, some Special Educational Needs are not identified until the secondary phase of a pupil’s schooling.
-All teachers at Dean Trust Wigan are responsible for identifying pupils with SEN and, in collaboration with the SENCO and Inclusion Co-ordinator, will ensure that those pupils requiring “different from” or “additional to” support are identified at an early stage.
+All teachers at Dean Trust Wigan are responsible for identifying pupils with SEN and, in collaboration with the SENDco and Inclusion Co-ordinator, will ensure that those pupils requiring “different from” or “additional to” support are identified at an early stage.

 All children’s progress, academically, socially and emotionally, is constantly monitored by teachers and the leadership team within the school.
-The core of the teachers’ work involves a continuous cycle of planning, teaching, and assessing, taking into account the differences in pupils’ abilities, aptitudes, and interests and through this planning it may become evident that some students may need increased levels of provision and support.
+The core of the teachers’ work involves a continuous cycle of planning, teaching, and assessing, taking into account the differences in pupils’ abilities, aptitudes, and interests and through this planning it may become evident that some pupils may need increased levels of provision and support.

 We pride ourselves on building positive relationships with parents.
 We are open and honest with parents and hope that they are able to be the same with us.